 A few weeks ago, I wrote about my idea to write a travel and recipe book.
 Unlike many other travel or recipe books, it would combine both.
-For each location, it would have some interesting facts and recommendations things to see and do.
-The second part would be some recipes of traditional foods to remind you of the trip.
-As Brussels was the first real travel post, the first food will be from Brussels.
-This is our recipe for Brussel sprout gratin, which is based on the traditional Belgian recipe for chicory gratin.
+For each location, it would have some interesting facts and recommendations of things to see and do.
+The second part would contain simple recipes of traditional foods to remind you of your trip.
+As Brussels was the first real travel post, our first travel recipe will be from Brussels.
+For this, we have chosen a recipe for Brussel sprout gratin, which is based on the traditional Belgian recipe for chicory gratin.

 Belgians and sprouts

 Brussels is famous for its sprouts.
 They have even been named after the city.
-Apart from cheese and sausage, how many foods can say that?
+Apart from cheese, sausage and baked goods, how many foods can say that?
 Not that many, especially not many that are now grown and enjoyed throughout the world (Fuji apples and bourbon vanilla might be the exception).

 The tip to eating both Brussel sprouts and witlof is to eat them when they are fresh.
 Chicory, in particular, will get more and more bitter, once it has been picked.
 Whether you are lucky enough to get some straight from the market or find some at the supermarket: eat them as soon as you get them.

-This recipe is based on a traditional chicory gratin, but has been adapted for Brussel sprouts.
-Many Brussel sprout gratins will use bacon instead of ham, but I find the saltiness overpowering.
+This recipe is based on a traditional Belgian chicory gratin, but I have adapted it for Brussel sprouts.
+Many Brussel sprout gratins use bacon instead of ham, but I find the saltiness overpowering.
 I wanted our fresh Brussel sprouts to really shine.
 In contrast, a traditional Belgian chicory gratin almost always uses ham.

 I prefer to use freshly grated nutmeg in my recipes.
 I find it is has a nicer taste and smell and doesn’t taste ‘stale’.
 German housewives will almost always add it to their mashed potato and I also like to put it in my béchamel sauce, for example.
-I use this one, but you can use any fine grater or pick up one cheaply at a kitchen store.
-I have a friend who uses a mini grater the is actually a kids toy – works a treat!
-If you do
+I use this grater, but you can use any fine grater or pick up one cheaply at a kitchen store.
+I have a friend who uses a mini grater that is actually a kids toy – works a treat!

 We recommend Comte cheese for this recipe.
 If you can’t get Comte, try gruyere or a combination.
-Otherwise use whatever cheese you have – cheddar, emmentaler, Swiss – probably not mozzarella or parmesan though.
+Otherwise use whatever stronger cheese you have on hand – cheddar, Emmentaler, Swiss – probably not mozzarella or parmesan though.

 Brussel sprout gratin